Welcome to the Sandpiper 565

 |Being big enough to handle well on Lake Ontario through 10'

 is New on our website then visit our

 "What's New" page / section.

 |- Improved: The Home Page loading time: By moving

 or archiving all the older comments in the "What's "NEW on the

 "What's New" a

-dedicated webpage to allow the home page to load quicker.
+dedicated webpage allows the home page to load much quicker.

 Boats - Big Adventures

 The purpose of this website is for Sandpiper 565